EARTHSCI 770 : Engineering Geological Mapping

 |Capability 6:||Social and Environmental Responsibilities|

-- Demonstrate an understanding of and communicate information on mapping for geotechnical purposes with a comprehensive representation of geotechnical features for a site or area.
+- Comprehend and communicate information on mapping for geotechnical purposes with a comprehensive representation of geotechnical features for a site or area.
 (Capability 4)

 - Describe a variety of rocks and soils in the field and apply the New Zealand Geotechnical Society guidelines used in engineering geological practice.
 (Capability 1)